Diamond Buying Guide

 Ask for Professional Help

 For some couples, only personally designed diamond jewelry will do.
-The design studio at Lyle Husar has helped thousands of couples across the country find the right engagement rings, wedding rings and diamond jewelry.
+We have helped thousands of couples across the country find the right engagement rings, wedding rings and diamond jewelry.
 We can show you prototypes of both contemporary and classic designs and make changes to our three-dimensional models to show an accurate design at any time.
 We can also help you design jewelry from scratch if your partner yearns for a one-of-a-kind piece.
 Finally, our craftsmen jewelers can make your vision a reality by creating the jewelry you’ve designed.
 Typically, we can finish these custom projects within six weeks.

-Call or email Lyle Husar Designs today to start on the road to the perfect piece of diamond jewelry.
+Call or email Craig Husar today to start on the road to the perfect piece of diamond jewelry.

 Getting Engaged?
 Plan the Proposal

-Thanks to the experts at Lyle Husar Designs, designing or choosing your diamond can be the easy part.
+Thanks to our experts, designing or choosing your diamond can be the easy part.
 Start to think about how your partner would like to be asked to start the rest of their life.
 Is she a private person who would be mortified to see her face on the Jumbotron?
 Proposing at a sports arena is probably a no, even if you are a super fan.
 Is she very family oriented?
 If so, an engagement in front of family might be the ideal setting for this celebration.